 • Knock on the Door: Police will knock on your door and identify themselves.

-• Conversation: They may ask you some questions about your well-being and inquire if you have experienced any breaches of the AVO.
+• Conversation: They may ask you some questions about your well-being.
+In addition, they may ask whether you have experienced any breaches of the AVO.

 • Request to Enter: The police may ask to enter the premises to confirm that the person named in the order is not present, ensuring no breach of the order.